strangeloopcanon/transformer-evolution/README.md

-# EvoForge Search Toolkit
+# Transformer Evolution Toolkit

 ## Objective

-EvoForge lets us describe Transformer-family architectures in a single DSL, mutate them, and evaluate candidates automatically.
+Transformer Evolution lets us describe Transformer-family architectures in a single DSL, mutate them, and evaluate candidates automatically.
 The current goal is to run evolutionary sweeps (ASHA for breadth, PDH for depth) over that DSL and surface high-quality pipeline designs such as Free Transformer variants.

 ## Setup